webenable-asia/cms/DOCKER.md

 - Commands are largely compatible (drop-in replacement)
 - Volume and network handling is similar
-- All existing Containerfiles work without modification
+- All existing Dockerfiles work without modification
-- `podman compose` replaces `docker-compose`
+- `docker compose` replaces `docker-compose`

 ---

-Remember: **Always use Podman Compose** for WebEnable CMS development to ensure consistency and avoid environment-specific issues.
+Remember: **Always use Docker Compose** for WebEnable CMS development to ensure consistency and avoid environment-specific issues.